yavorjsimeonov/form76-generator/README.md

 Running the application

-1. Make sure u have docker desktop installed
+1. Make sure you have docker desktop installed
 2. Create `.env` file in project root directory and add following env variables with the corresponding values MYSQL_ROOT_PASSWORD=<password_for_myslq_root_account>